Virginia Tech® home

 Doodles

-Daily Doodles are sketches created to document daily life at Virginia Tech and are published on Virginia Tech News and in its email products to supply fun and interesting visual content.
+Daily Doodles are sketches created by the university's official illustrator and published in Virginia Tech News and in its email communications, providing visual engagement.
 Doodles also appear in the Virginia Tech magazine as “Doodles at the End of the Magazine” and, occasionally in social media posts.
 The university illustrator covers events and special moments and is also assigned specific illustrations.
 Illustrated by the university illustrator, Doodles are the property of Virginia Tech, much like photographs taken by university photographers.
 They are available for use in ways you would use a photograph from the university photo resource library.

 Illustration of the drone cage at Virginia Tech.